CRC Team

 Minneapolis, MN 55455

-Jennifer Kunze is the Ramp-Up to Readiness Director within the College Readiness Consortium.
+Jennifer Kunze is the Director of Ramp-Up to Readiness and the Executive Director of the College Readiness Consortium.
 As the director she writes curriculum, curates social media content, leads program communication, trains and supports educators using the program across the country, and learns constantly.

 She attended St. Olaf College and received B.A. degrees in History and Social Studies Education.
 She thoroughly enjoyed teaching high school social studies for several years before taking a sabbatical to study curriculum and instruction at the University of Minnesota.
 At the University she earned an M.A. degree in Social Studies Education that focused on Authentic Pedagogy as defined by Fred Newmann and his associates at the University of Wisconsin.